cjsheehan/contextual-triggers/README.md

 * void doStopAction()
 * void doRunAction()

-The most important step is the **run** action.
-This will define the action that should occur for every step of the thread.
+The most important step is the **run** triggerType.
+This will define the triggerType that should occur for every step of the thread.
 The individual Trigger code should go here.
 This is an example of a Trigger that will increment a number until it reaches 20, then send a notification to the user:
 ```
 int number = 0;
 @Override